effectivecore/core/readme.md

 containing them have extensions "cssd" and "jsd".

-The project does not implement and considers the CSS and JS streaming compression technology obsolete due to the following reasons:
+The project does not implement and considers the CSS and JS streaming compression technology to be obsolete.
+It should be noted that the developers of "Google PageSpeed Insights" think differently.
+Disadvantages of streaming compression:
 - 1 to 10 KiB text files are compressed, that with modern data transfer rate is not significant, at the same time, compression takes web server resources, and for unpacking — the client (which